Crispy Smashed Potatoes

 Instructions

-- In a large pot of salted boiling water, cook the potatoes until fork tender, about 15-20 minutes.
-Drain and allow potatoes to cool slightly.
+- In a large pot of salted boiling water, cook the potatoes until fork-tender, about 15–20 minutes.
+Drain and let the potatoes cool slightly.

 - Transfer the potatoes to a large rimmed baking sheet.
 Use a potato masher or the bottom of a measuring cup or glass to press down on the potatoes to smash them.

-- Drizzle the olive oil on top of the potatoes, add the garlic, rosemary, parmesan cheese, salt and pepper, and toss with your hands to combine.
+- Drizzle the potatoes with olive oil, then add the garlic, rosemary, Parmesan, salt, and pepper.
+Toss with your hands to combine.

 - Bake for 15 minutes until the bottoms are golden.
-Use a spatula to flip them and add more salt, pepper and olive oil, if desired.
-Return to the oven for 12-15 more minutes until the potatoes become crispy.
+Use a spatula to flip the potatoes and add more salt, pepper, and olive oil, if desired.
+Return to the oven for 12–15 more minutes until the potatoes are crispy.

 Notes